Xiutu: Descendants of Xiutu

 Family trees of King Xiutu and the Ban family.

 General Ban Chao was a descendant of the Xiongnu King Xiutu.

 Xiutu was an ancestor of the famous Ban family, and included in his direct descendants through the maternal line the historian of the Hanshu Ban Gu, the diplomat and general Ban Chao and the female historian Ban Zhao.
 Xiutu had two sons, Jin Midi, who was given the Jin name by Emperor Han Wudi, and Jin Lun.
 One of Jin Lun's grandson was Jin Chang, an attendant to Emperor Yuan of Han (48–33 BCE), whose daughter married Ban Zhi of the Ban clan.
-Ban Zhi and his Xiongnu wife's son was the historian and politician Ban Biao, one of their grandsons was historian Ban Gu, and another grandson was General Ban Chao, Ban Zhaowas their granddaughter.
+Ban Zhi and his Xiongnu wife's son was the historian and politician Ban Biao, one of their grandsons was historian Ban Gu, and another grandson was General Ban Chao, Ban Zhao was their granddaughter.
 The Xiongnu origins of Ban Biao on the maternal side might help explain the skills of his illustrious son and grandsons in dealing with matters related to China's history and foreign relations.

-The Chuge, also known as the Xiuchuge and Xiuchu, were an influential branch of Xiongnu that founded the Han-Zhao dynasty during the Sixteen Kingdoms period.
-One theory among modern Chinese scholars is that the Chuge were descendants of King Xiutu's people.
+After their surrender, King Xiutu's people were widely distributed across five northern frontier commanderies of the Han.
+Those that remained near his former domain were named after him as the Xiutu (休屠), while those that were relocated to the Ordos Plateau and Shanxi are believed to have become the Xiuchuge (休屠各) or Chuge (屠各).
+The two branches continued to exist until the 6th century CE, with the Chuge being strongly linked to the imperial Liu clan of the Han-Zhao dynasty during the Sixteen Kingdoms period.